Our Blog

 Treated wood has outstanding environmental qualities with regard to sustainability, carbon footprint, and low-energy production as confirmed in its life-cycle assessment.

-Borate, Alkaline Copper Quat (ACQ) and other rot-resistant treatments, and non-combustible (Non-Com).
 See the complete list of Treated Lumber.

-How to cut treated lumber.
+How do you cut treated lumber?

 As a rule, treated lumber should not be cut other than to length (excepting treated plywoods).
 This is for several reasons: